SOSML/SOSML/README.md

 // Similarly, interpretationResult.evaluationErrored may contain an Error if the interpretation of your code failed
 // Lastly, SML exceptions raised by your code that are not handled end up in interpretationResult.error.
 ```
-Check out the `src/cli.ts` file for an example on how to parse and print the computed `State` objects.
+Check out the `src/cli.ts` file for an example SML interpreter using SOSML.

 ## Contributing to SOSML